Shalimov/emitter/README.md

 <a name="global.EventEmitter+on"></a>
 #### eventEmitter.on(eventNameList, handler)
-Method provide ability to subscribe on some event by name and react on it by handler
+Method provide ability to subscribe on some event(s) by name and react on it(them) by handler

 **Kind**: instance method of <code>[EventEmitter](#global.EventEmitter)</code>